Gemmayze St FOH Briefing

 The wash up area where the dishes are done.
 This can be quite chaotic if people do not scrape plates and stack things neatly.
 You must scrape all food scraps into the allocated compost/food scrap bin, put cutlery to soak in the bucket then stack your plates/bowls neatly.
 Please don’t dump your dishes.

 Our customers – are a very colourful, mixed bunch of people.
-70-80% of them are homeless or what we consider to be “in need”.
+50-70% of them are homeless or what we consider to be “in need”.
 Some of these people will have trespasses to the City Mission, some will have criminal convictions, and many are or have been addicts.
 We operate on the principle that if we are nice to people they will be nice back.
-So far we have had no problems with anyone, but it is important to be aware of this as a volunteer.
+So far we have had very few problems, but it is important to be aware of this as a volunteer.

 BYO: we have had guests bring their own alcohol and pour it discreetly into their water glass.
 This is not allowed.
-If you see this please let Nick, Tom or Samir know.
+If you see this please let Nick, Tom or Aimee know.

 Theft: our donation tin has been stolen, although we recovered it.
 It is chained to a table.
-If you see people lurking around it or looking at it as though they might steal it please let Nick, September or Samir know.
+If you see people lurking around it or looking at it as though they might steal it please let Nick, September or Aimee

 Hygiene: A number of our guests live on the streets so may not be particularly hygienic.
 If you think someone may have touched another person's cutlery/food/glassware etc please replace it with a clean/new one.